mrspaceman/my-blog-pages/_posts/2023-08-21-computer-architecture.md

 ![image](../assets/images/cpuArchitecture.png)

 * The Memory Management Unit (MMU) allows the CPU to access the main memory in the computer
-* The Registers are basically a tiny bank of memory that can be address by the CPU.
+* The Registers are basically a tiny bank of memory that can be addressed by the CPU.
 These "memory" locations can be accessed the fastest.
-* the Cache store a copy of a small amount of external memory.
+* the Cache is used to store a copy of a small amount of external memory.
 This memory is quicker to access than external memory.
-There may also be multiple levels in cache inside a CPU.
+There may also be multiple levels in cache inside a CPU, with each
+  "level" of cache being faster to access (an also more expensive).
 * The ALU (Arithmetic and logic unit) is the component that performs arithmetic and logical operations.
 In modern CPU's there will be many of these, with some dedicated to integer arithmetic and some dedicated to floating point arithmetic.